Welcome To The McCaddon Buick GMC Finance Center

 Manufacturer’s Limited Warranty – What is Covered?

-Vehicle Service Contracthttp://mastertechvpp.com/VPP/
+Vehicle Service Contract

 More miles on your vehicle means it's more likely something will go wrong.
 Our comprehensive service contract works alongside your manufacturer's warranty, in many cases covering additional mechanical features, and extends your coverage for 6 years or 100,000 miles, whichever comes first.
-Plus, our extended contract covers items that are connected to repairs such as towing and rental car.
+Plus, our extended contract covers items that are connected to repairs such as towing and rental cars.
 Comprehensive roadside assistance is included.

 Can the VSC cost be added to my monthly payment?

 If you are financing your vehicle, your small additional investment in each payment can protect you from incurring any large, unexpected out-of-pocket expenses that can certainly be a blow to a monthly budget.
+We can also help you decide if our auto loan in Colorado is the right move for you.

-How Do I Get a Copy of my Credit Report?
+How Do I Get a Copy of My Credit Report?

 If you are denied credit or you experience another adverse action based on information in your credit report, you may be able to get additional copies of your report for free.
 Usually, you will get your credit score as part of a credit score disclosure notice after you apply for financing.
 If you want a copy of your credit report, but have already received your free copy, you can buy your report for a small fee.